Format Php Code in Visual Studio Code (WordPress Coding Standards)

 composer global require "squizlabs/php_codesniffer=*"

-Afer that, you can check if phpcs is installed by running the following command in cmd:
+Then, you can check if phpcs is installed by running the following command in cmd:

 phpcs -i

 The command will give you a list of the default coding standards.
-To add WordPress coding standards, you can install them via composer:
+To add WordPress coding standards, you can install them via Composer:

 composer require --dev wp-coding-standards/wpcs